mr-anansi/Project-3/README.md

 ## Bugs & Challenges

 We initially had some issues with the creation of new recipes for new users.
-This was to do with the data was stored in the multi select fields.
+This was to do with the data that was stored in the multi select fields.
 In the method section, once multiple fields were added, the data would not recognise the entries in an array format and simply send unrecognisable data to the database which would then discard it.
 Through a review we managed to keep the data in array format and solve the issue.

 We found that navigation through the app after scrolling down a page would keep the window height at the same mid or low level if a page was changed.
 This caused some visual issues specifically for our restaurant pages that required the user to start at the top and scroll down for the best effect.